Near-optimal learning with average H\"older smoothness: Realizable learning algorithm

 or equivalently

 up to a constant which depends (exponentially) on $d$, but is independent of $L,n$. \end{remark}

-\begin{remark}[Computational complexity.]
-The algorithm constructed in \thmref{thm: alg regression} involves a one-time preprocessing step after which $f(x)$ can be evaluated at any given $x\in\Omega$ in $O(n^2)$ time.
+\begin{remark}[Computational complexity] The algorithm constructed in \thmref{thm: alg regression} involves a one-time preprocessing step after which $f(x)$ can be evaluated at any given $x\in\Omega$ in $O(n^2)$ time.
 We note that the computation at inference time matches that of (classic) Lipschitz/H\"older regression (e.g. \citealp{7944658}).
 Furthermore, the computational complexity of the preprocessing step is similar to that in \citet[Theorem 7]{ashlagi2021functions} for the average Lipschitz case, where it is shown to run in time $\widetilde{O}(n^2)$.
 The complexity analysis of our prepossessing step is entirely analogous to theirs, and we forgo repeating it here. \end{remark}

-We will now outline the proof of \thmref{thm: alg regression}, which appears in \secref{proof:alg}.
-The key idea is to analyze a fully empirical quantity that will serve as a proxy of the true unknown average smoothness.
+We will now outline the proof of \thmref{thm: alg regression}, which appears in Section~\ref{proof:alg}.
+The key idea is to analyze a natural fully-empirical quantity that will serve as an estimator of the true unknown average smoothness.
 To that end, given a sample $S=(X_i,Y_i)_{i=1}^{n}\sim\Dcal^n$ and a function $f:\Omega\to[0,1]$, consider the following quantity which can be established directly from the data:

 Namely, this is the empirical average smoothness with respect to the sampled points.
 It would suit us well if the empirical average smoothness of a function did not greatly exceed its true average smoothness, with high probability.
 The fact something like this turns out to be true is somewhat surprising and may be of independent interest: